 You can create sponsored content and charge your advertisers a predetermined sponsorship fee.
 It is an influencer marketing format and can have different purposes ranging from increasing product awareness to hard or soft selling a product.
 In this case, you’re paid by the sponsor.
 Some of the top platforms to consider here include Grin, #Paid, and Creator.co.

-Paywalling is one of the best ways to bring in revenues directly from your audience.
+Paywalling is one of the best ways to bring in revenues directly from your audience on your OTT platform.
 But what is a paywall?
-Basically, it is an obstacle that prevents someone from accessing your content.
+Basically, it is an obstacle that prevents someone from accessing your premium content.
 A paywall requires payment or sign-in to proceed.
 This restriction could either be based on a monthly/annual subscription or a pay-per-content format.

 You can create a “hard paywall” – where a subscription is imperative for video viewing, a “soft paywall” – where metered access is provided to consumers, or a “hybrid paywall” – where certain categories are restricted while others are either free or soft-paywalled.
 Here, you’re paid by your subscribers.
 You can check out paywalling solutions like Adapty, Leaky Paywall, and MediaPass.
 Some video monetization platforms like Teyuto also enable you to create paywalls without needing you to buy these services.